ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 Need to describe:
  * input file
-     * surfacereactor (draft added below)
+     * surfacereactor - done, waiting for review
-         * surface site density (included in draft)
+         * surface site density - done, waiting for review
-     *  binding energies
+     *  binding energies - done, waiting for review
- * how to represent adsorbates (draft added below)
+ * how to represent adsorbates
-     * atom types (X, Xv, Xo)
+     * atom types (X, Xv, Xo) - done, waiting for review
-     * van der Waals (same chemgraph, no bond) (included in draft)
+     * van der Waals (same chemgraph, no bond) - done, waiting for review
- * reaction family set (how to choose them in input file, with and without gas phase)
+ * reaction family set (how to choose them in input file, with and without gas phase) - done, waiting for review
- * reaction libraries
+ * reaction libraries - done, waiting for review

 theory:
-* linear scaling relationships
+* linear scaling relationships - done, waiting for review

 other things to update:
 * table of atom types in users/rmg/database/introduction.rst
 * table of atom types in reference/molecule/atomtype.rst

+Several surface specific features need to be considered when setting up an input file for RMG-Cat reaction mechanism generation, as they cause certain aspects of it to deviate from the standard gas-phase RMG input file.

-RMG-Cat can model constant temperature and volume systems for surface reactions.
+Firstly, RMG-Cat can model constant temperature and volume systems for surface reactions.
 The temperature, initial pressure, initial mole fractions of the reactant species, initial surface coverages, catalytic surface area to volume ratio in the reactor and surface site density are defined for each individual reaction system in the input file.
 As for the simple reactor model in RMG, the initial mole fractions are defined using the label for the species in the species block.
 It can include gas-phase and/or adsorbed species.
 The surface site density is the amount of active catalytic sites per unit surface, and varies depending on the catalyst in question.

 The following is an example of a surface reactor system for catalytic combustion of methane over a Pt catalyst::